Admitted Claimant Frequently Asked Questions

 Are nursing agencies always utilized to provide services to a claimant?

-Use of nursing agencies is the recommended method for obtaining services outside the family due to employment and tax issues and medical training, licensing and liability issues.
+Use of nursing agencies is the recommended method for obtaining services outside the family due to employment and tax issues and medical training, licensing and, liability issues.
 In some cases, the Program will approve allowing families to hire their own nurses.
 However, it’s important to note that in such situations the nurse or caregiver must meet the medical requirements as prescribed by the physician and must be an employee of the family, not the Program.
 If approved, the Program will reimburse the family for the cost of nursing services as approved by the Program.
 The Program will not pay the nurse or caregiver directly.

 Medical Services and Equipment